srinadhs007/srinadhs007/README.md

 - 👋 Hi, I’m Srinadh
-- 👀 I’m interested in Coding and DevOps
+- 🌱 Results-driven Undergrad from IIITDM(BE(2019-23)) passionate about developing user-friendly software applications.
-- 🌱 I’m currently pursuing BE(2019-23) at IIITDM Kaanchepuram
+- 👀 4 ⭐ at CODECHEF

 <!---
 srinadhs007/srinadhs007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.